Build a sidecar in your story

 Note:

 At this point you can also start adding content to the narrative panel of your sidecar slide.
-However, duplicating a slide duplicates content in both the narrative and media panels.
+Duplicating a slide duplicates content in both the narrative and media panels.
 Since you will use the same web map over a series of slides, it's a bit faster to first configure the media panels by duplicating them and adjusting the maps and adding the related narrative content after your sequence is set.

 A second slide is added and the editor automatically shifts to that slide for you to continue editing.